SuchithaMisra/CSE3150/Exercises/Exercise03/README.md

 ## Usage

-To run Exercise03, use the following commands:
+To run Unit Tests in Exercise03, use the following commands:

 1. Compile the code: